 The high power test pulse of the OTDR overloads the instrument’s receiver, at this point, no measurements can be made, making the OTDR “blind” for that period of time.
 OTDR requires some time for recovery, which causes OTDR dead zone.
 In general, there are two types of dead zones—event dead zone (EDZ) and attenuation dead zone (ADZ).

-The event dead zone is the minimum distance between the beginning of one reflective event and the point where a consecutive reflective event can be detected.
-According to the Telcordia definition, event dead zone is the location where the falling edge of the first reflection is 1.5 dB down from the top of the first reflection.
+Event dead zone: the minimum distance between the beginning of one reflective event and the point where a consecutive reflective event can be detected.
+Event dead zone is the location where the falling edge of the first reflection is 1.5 dB down from the top of the first reflection.

-The attenuation dead zone is the minimum distance after which a consecutive non-reflective event can be detected and measured.
-According to the Telcordia definition, it is the location where the signal is within 0.5 dB above or below the backscatter line that follows the first pulse.
-Thus, the attenuation dead zone specification is always larger than the event dead zone specification.
+Attenuation dead zone: the minimum distance after which a consecutive non-reflective event being detected and measured.
+It is the location where the signal is within 0.5 dB above or below the back-scatter line that follows the first pulse.
+The attenuation dead zone specification is always larger than that of a event dead zone.

 Copyright © 2002-2018.
 All Rights Reserved.